 University of Bristol offer a travel bursary for students attending an interview or a post-offer visit day.
 In order to qualify students must have a household income of under £42,875.

 The University of Essex offer a travel bursary for students travelling more than 30 miles to their applicant day.
 Students can apply for up to £100 assistance.
 This is avalible to everyone regardless of their income.

 Students who’ve been invited to applicant open days or interview days can apply for the bursary up to a max of £300.

 Reading also offer a pre-applicant bursary of up to £500 for disabled students who’re visiting the university before applying to Reading.

 The University of Surrey offer a travel bursary of up to £40 for students attending interview/applicant days.
 In order to get the bursary students must satisfy criteria regarding finance or social care

 Glasgow Caledonion University offer a bursary for students travelling more than 100 miles.
 Reinbursements vary depending on miles travelled, up to £100.

 Booking your train tickets through their website gives you discounts.

-This post is part of our Social Mobility series, where we look at widening participation at universities.
+This post is the first of our Social Mobility series, where we'll look at widening participation at universities.